JohnBatmanMySlinky/PBRJ/README.md

 - Set up CI and unit tests
     - https://www.youtube.com/watch?v=Vi4Ntd_Vf4A&t=353s
 - Performance
-    - convert arrays to tuples after scene construction and before rendering begins
-        - ::Tuple{Vararg{Material}}
-    - add an array of materials. store the index instead of the material in the primitive.
+    - add an array of materials. store the index instead of the material in the primitive. --> What about type stability tho?
-    - implement a Pnt3 but it's Ints not Float to avoid some conversions
     - Create a simple sample scene in Trace.jl and benchmark.
 Because my testing is showing no performance benefit from Float32 and Parametric Typing
         - TYPE MORE CONCRETELY, use a NB and copy pxl-th
         - Convert to Float32
     - What if I instantiated the samplers within the parallel loop instead of deepcopy'ing?
+    - Make sure I am sampling purely over the solid angle.
+PBRT has this covered in a test suite.
+    - triangle sampling is really slow?
+Is it sampling more than one light at a time is slow?
+    - ~~convert arrays to tuples after scene construction and before rendering begins aka ::Tuple{Vararg{Material}}~~ NOPE because if big tuple it get slow
+    - ~~implement a Pnt3 but it's Ints not Float to avoid some conversions~~
     - ~~sampling over the solid angle~~
     - ~~use inplace operations where possible ie `normalize!()` vs `normalize`~~
-    - Make sure I am sampling purley over the solid angle.
-PBRT has this covered in a test suite.
     - ~~Liberal use of `const` in all mutable structs~~ --> revisit once I am typing more concretely
-    - `Scene` uses a vector of (abstract) lights. would a tuple of lights be better?
-Could I use a macro to generate scene specific struct?
-    - triangle sampling is really slow?
-Is it sampling more than one light at a time is slow?
 - New stuff
     - Tidy up implicit Surfaces
         - Add kiss surface (https://mathworld.wolfram.com/KissSurface.html) aka $ x^2 + y^2 = (1-z)x^4 $